electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

 Each synapse stores a configurable 4-bit weight.
 A synapse can be turned off, if its weight is set to zero.

+During network emulations, spike times can be recorded from all neurons in parallel.
+In contrast, membrane potential recordings are limited to a single, but arbitrary, neuron.

 Network models for the Spikey hardware are described and controlled by PyNN (version 0.6; for an introduction to PyNN see :ref:`building_models`).
 Due to the fact that PyNN is a Python package we recommend to have a look at a `Python tutorial <https://docs.python.org/2/tutorial/>`_.
 For efficient data analysis and visualization with Python see tutorials for `Numpy <http://wiki.scipy.org/Tentative_NumPy_Tutorial>`_,